dan-fritchman/Thesis/content.md

 The 21$^{st}$ century advent of widespread cloud computing and accompanying "hyper-scalar" cloud-service providers generated something of a renaissance in markup-style "data languages", and in demand for network-serializable data more generally.

 Their demands are entirety practical: projects of their scale require hundreds of server-side programs cooperating and exchanging data.
 These programs are commonly designed by hundreds of disparate, largely independent teams, comprising thousands (or tens of thousands) of individual engineers.
-They have no chance at aligning a tall stack of libraries, versions, operating system requirments, and other dependencies which would be required to run on a single machine, in a single program.
+They have no chance at aligning a tall stack of libraries, versions, operating system requirements, and other dependencies which would be required to run on a single machine, in a single program.

 Moreover, many of these "datacenter-scale programs" subsystems have vastly different resources needs, and different prospects for _scaling_ across usage.
 Some require specialty compute resources such as machine learning acceleration, either via graphics processors or special-purpose silicon.
 Others, e.g. for data caching, benefit from little compute but greatly from unusually large memory systems.
 Others "scale-out", requiring little compute, memory, or other resources per task, but requiring tremendous numbers of copies of that task, benefitting from near-perfect scaling via hardware parallelism.
 These subcomponents are then broken into sub-programs, each of which executes on appropriate hardware, and in tailored execution environments.
 Communication between these components occurs via the datacenter network.